How To Survive The 18 Month Sleep Regression

 - Shift bedtimes If your child is overtired, don’t be afraid of an early bedtime.
 It doesn’t mean that your child will wake earlier in the morning – actually it can be quite the opposite.
 This will help your child to become better rested and help put the kibosh on the overtired downward spiral.

 - Check your reactions to your child’s protests.
 If you overreact to your child’s sleep protest, it can reinforce the behavior and prolong the regression.
 Stay calm, confident and reassuring, yet firm in the way you respond to the protests.
 In an age appropriate manner, explain to your child why sleep is so important.
 Use this message consistently to combat the bedtime battle.
-I say to my boys “Sleep makes our bodies feel good and it helps our family to have more fun!!”
-Now is the time that you really want to set the tone for sleeping and how important it is for your family.
+I say to my boys “Sleep makes our bodies feel good and it helps our family to have more fun”!
+Starting to reinforce this now can set the tone for sleeping and how important it is for your family.

 - Set limits and enforce boundaries.
 Maybe one extra song or cuddle or one extra kiss and hug, but don’t get into old or new habits that you don’t want to have to break in the future.
-I’m referring to sleep associations, like co-sleeping, middle of the night feeds, rocking to sleep, etc. If you don’t want to start doing something in the long term, don’t bring it back during the sleep regression.
-If your toddler is testing boundaries and throwing a tantrum at bedtime or at nap time, it’s key that you stand firm and continue to enforce sleep time boundaries and limits.
+I’m referring to sleep associations, like bed sharing, middle of the night feeds, rocking to sleep, etc. If you don’t want to start doing something in the long term, don’t bring it back during the sleep regression.
+If your toddler is testing boundaries and throwing a tantrum at bedtime or at nap time, stand firm.
+This is key in lovingly enforcing sleep time boundaries and limits.

-- Continue to offer naps and if your little love doesn’t settle in, offer an early bedtime to ward off the overtired downward spiral.
+- Continue to offer naps.
+If your little love doesn’t settle in, offer an early bedtime to ward off the overtired downward spiral.

 - Fall back on sleep coaching.
 If your child doesn’t adjust back to their normal, healthy sleep habits within a few weeks, it may be time to go back to sleep training methods you have used in the past.
 It is usually much easier for toddlers to get back to their healthy sleep habits than when they were initially learning.